andrewcumming/phys512/implicit_ode.md

+### Non-linear equations

-**Non-linear equations**: A more complicated situation is when the derivatives are non-linear,
+A more complicated situation is when the derivatives are non-linear,

 $$\dot{\mathbf{y}} =  \mathbf{f}(\mathbf{y}),$$